 John Nineteen Forty-One – Remastered 2021

-Promotional video made for the release of the album featuring Murray Head and The Trinidad Singers performing the song Superstar.
+Promotional video for album’s release featuring Murray Head and The Trinidad Singers performing the song “Superstar.”

-Rare promotional video made for the release of the album featuring Ian Gillan performing the song Gethsemane.
-Apparantly this was recorded by a Belgian television company but never broadcast.
+Rare promotional video for album’s release featuring Ian Gillan performing the song “Gethsemane.”
+Apparently, this was recorded by a Belgian television company, but never broadcast.

-Murray Head performing the song Superstar live for the first time on the television program Frost on Saturday in 1969.
+Murray Head performing the song “Superstar” live for the first time on the television program Frost on Saturday in 1969.
+(Copyright LTW/ITV)